scionproto-contrib/jpan/doc/Design.md

 adapt the dispatcher to allow connection via a normal port on local host, basically acting as a kind of reverse proxy.

+## Daemon
+The implementation can (currently) use the daemon.
+However, since daemon installation may be cumbersome on platforms such as Android, we could directly connect to a path service.

 ## Library dependencies etc

 - Use Maven (instead of Gradle or something else): Maven is still the most used framework and arguable the best (